 - Title – make sure your title is descriptive, and uses keywords that readers might search on.
 Catchy and enticing titles always work well.

-- Blog Type – please choose ONE blog type for your post, ‘Opinion, ‘People’, or ‘Books and arts’ (see details on article types, below)
+- Article Type – please choose ONE article type for your post, ‘Opinion, ‘People’, or ‘Books and arts’ (see details on article types, below)

 - Topic – please choose no more than FIVE topics for your post.
 Please see the list of subjects, below.